houseofcat/Authentication/AspNetCore3.x_MVC/IS405_IdentityServer_AspNetIdentity_StoredProcedures/README.md

 ```

 ## Replacing UserStore / RoleStore
 Pretty much anything in EntityFrameworkCore can be replaced with your own signature style.
-In this particular project, we are replacing
+In this
-two key components that use EF.Core to run queries against users and role lookups.
+particular project, we are replacing two key components that use EF.Core to run queries against
+users and role lookups.
 We would rather execute our custom stored procedures for instead.

 The reason one may do this varies.
 It could be because you don't like Entity Framework.
+Maybe you
-Maybe you prefer to use Dapper with StoredProcedures?
+prefer to use Dapper with StoredProcedures?
+Maybe your DBA forces you to use
-Maybe your DBA forces you to use StoredProcedures/Tables that are tweaked to their specification.
+StoredProcedures/Tables that are tweaked to their specification.
+Maybe you just want the ability
-Maybe you just want the ability to update StoredProcedures on the fly to fix bugs?
+to update StoredProcedures on the fly to fix bugs?
+The reason isn't really the problem, it's the
-The reason isn't really the problem, it's the `how do I do this?` that's the problem.
+`how do I do this?` that's the problem.

-## UserStore<TUser> || UserStore<UserIdentity> (our custom one)
+## UserStore / RoleStore
+Uses stored procedures instead of EF Core.
+It accomplishes this and mapping with DataSource (a wrapping class)
+for DapperHelper which in turn is a wrapper for Dapper.
+Completely unnecessary and overkill.

+I had this code already written though from a gist.

+I also demonstrate FastMember for quick object to parameter mapping.

 ## Sources